Matt Dolan

 On September 20, 2021, he announced his candidacy in the 2022 United States Senate election in Ohio.
-He lost the Republican primary, coming in third.
+He ran as a traditional Republican and was the only candidate that did not put his full support behind Donald Trump during the campaign.
+He lost the Republican primary, coming in third place, receiving 23% of the vote.
 On January 17, 2023, he announced his candidacy in the 2024 United States Senate election in Ohio.
+He lost the Republican primary again, coming in second place with 32% of the vote.

 Early life and career

 Dolan was born and raised in Chardon, Ohio, and is a graduate of Gilmour Academy.
 He earned a Bachelor of Arts degree in history from Boston College and a Juris Doctor from the Case Western Reserve University School of Law.
 Forbes ranked the extended Dolan family as the 54th richest in the United States in 2015, with most of its wealth attributed to his uncle Charles' investments in cable television.

 An attorney, Dolan is a former chief assistant prosecutor for Geauga County and assistant attorney general for the State of Ohio.
 He is a partner at the law firm of Thrasher, Dinsmore & Dolan.
 Matt's cousin James Dolan is the owner of New York Knicks of the NBA.